 The main difference between VFD and Soft Starter is that a VFD can increase or decrease the speed of the motor, while a soft starter only controls the smooth start and stop of that motor.
-Soft starter is an electronic device used for starting and stopping the induction motor smoothly.
-The soft starter is kind of reduced voltage starter.
+The soft starter is an electronic device used for starting and stopping the induction motor smoothly.
+The soft starter is a kind of reduced voltage starter.
 The soft starter starts and stops an induction motor without any jerk.
-An induction Motor takes high current about 5-7 times current of its full load current when we start the motor through direct online starter(DOL).
+An induction Motor takes a high current of about 5-7 times current of its full load current when we start the motor through a direct online starter(DOL).

-At start, the motor generates heavy torque.
+At the start, the motor generates heavy torque.
 As a result, the motor creates electro-mechanical stress on the power system.
 In addition to this, it creates mechanical stress on the motor and driven equipment as well.
-Even if we feed 58.7 % of line voltage through star delta starter, the motor takes high current.
-Though current on star delta start is less than the current on DOL start, but still the current is high.
+Even if we feed 58.7 % of line voltage through the star delta starter, the motor takes a high current.
+Though the current on star-delta start is less than the current on DOL start, still the current is high.

-- High starting current cause electrical and mechanical stress on the power system.
+- High starting current causes electrical and mechanical stress on the power system.

-- High starting current cause mechanical stress on the motor and driven mechanical equipment
+- High starting current causes mechanical stress on the motor and driven mechanical equipment

-Contrary to DOL and Star Delta starter, the soft starter increase the output voltage gradually at start.
+Contrary to DOL and Star-Delta starter, the soft starter increases the output voltage gradually at the start.
 The gradual increase of voltage limits the high starting current and torque.
-Thus,the driven equipment does not experience mechanical stress.
+Thus, the driven equipment does not experience mechanical stress.

-Similarly, during stopping of the motor, the soft starter decrease the voltage gradually in a ramp down manner.
-This result into, the driven equipment gets soft stopped.
+Similarly, during the stopping of the motor, the soft starter decreases the voltage gradually in a ramp-down manner.
+This results in, the driven equipment gets soft stopped.

-- Reduced mechanical stress on motor and driven equipment
+- Reduced mechanical stress on the motor and driven equipment

 - Reduced electro-mechanical stress on the power system